JetBrains/teamcity-documentation/topics/artifact-dependencies.md

 [//]: # (title: Artifact Dependencies)
 [//]: # (auxiliary-id: Artifact Dependencies)

-This page details configuration of the TeamCity [Artifact Dependencies](dependent-build.md#Artifact+Dependency).
+This page details configuration of the TeamCity [_artifact dependencies_](dependent-build.md#Artifact+Dependency).

 The __Build Configuration Settings | Dependencies | Artifact Dependencies__ section allows configuring the dependencies.
-It is possible to disable a configured dependency temporarily or permanently using the corresponding option in the last column of the Artifact Dependencies list.
+It is possible to disable a configured dependency temporarily or permanently using the corresponding option in the last column of the _Artifact Dependencies_ list.

 ## Configuring Artifact Dependencies Using Web UI